selfrefactor/rambda/.github/README.md

 6.7.0

-- Remove `ts-toolbelt` types from Typescript definitions.
+- Remove `ts-toolbelt` types from TypeScript definitions.
 Most affected are the following methods, which lose one of its curried definitions:

 1. R.maxBy
 2. R.minBy